-Use A Salt Cellar, Not a Shaker
+Hardware & Software: Use A Salt Cellar, Not a Shaker

 Keeping your salt in a little dish is a big idea.

-Until I went to cooking school I would keep my salt in two containers: one was a shaker I'd keep on the counter, moving it every evening to the table and then back again, although I'd also take salt from here for some cooking, shaking it a bit more when needing more.
+Until I went to cooking school I would keep my salt in two containers.
+One was a shaker I'd keep on the counter, moving it every evening to the dinner table and then back again, although I'd also take salt from here for some cooking, shaking it a bit more when needing more.
 I'd also keep a plastic container of salt in the cabinet for when I needed to measure out salt into a recipe.
 I did this for years, not realizing how inefficient this was.
 Even though I would watch TV cooking shows and watch the cook or the chef reach into a dish or bowl with his or her hands and just grab a pinch, it didn't seem to be something that I would or could do.

 Culinary school changed that.
 At the start of each class we'd each take a small plastic cup and fill it with kosher salt, some portion of which we'd use in that day's cooking.
 I became accustomed to taking a measured spoonful from here, perhaps later pinching a bit more that I'd gradually sprinkle and add to a nearly finished dish.

-Here's how professional chefs do it and how the pinch of salt came to be: kosher salt, with its larger crystals, provides a measurement standards for the chefs and cooks.
+Here's how professional chefs do it and how the pinch of salt came to be: kosher salt, with its larger crystals, provides a measurement standard for the chefs and cooks.
 Fingers go into an open container filled with the salt and a recipe will call for adding a two-finger pinch or a three-finger pinch of the salt.
 This serves as an alternative to measuring with a spoon, plus it enables a chef to add a pinch, then taste, and then adjust as needed with perhaps another pinch.

 Salt is a complicated topic and deserved its own article, but the point here is that salt shakers are useless when you're actually cooking.
 Putting a salt dish -- some call them salt cellars -- on your counter, even if space is precious, will also make you feel like a pro.
 So go ahead.
 Reach in and grab some salt.
 See, you're already a better cook.